Melbourne’s Best Drama Classes For Kids

 Super Speak is one of Melbourne’s best kid's drama and public speaking schools!

-Super Speak runs fun, high energy public speaking and drama programs for children aged 6-14 and is a firm favourite amongst parents.
+Super Speak runs fun, high-energy public speaking and drama programs for children aged 6-14 and is a firm favourite amongst parents.
 Established in 2006, Super Speak’s award-winning curriculum combines both structured public speaking and creative drama to teach children a broad range of practical skills.
 This helps them to become more confident, creative and capable communicators for life.
-Super Speak’s experienced teaching team set them apart.
+Super Speak’s experienced teaching team sets them apart.
 They are qualified, skilled and supported by Principal Vicki Skyring (BA, BEd, ATCL, LTCL, Trinity College London).
 You can rest assured your child is in the best hands!

-Super Speak runs weekly classes in-person at over 15 venues across Melbourne and they also offer live and interactive online small group classes.
+Super Speak runs weekly classes in person at over 15 venues across Melbourne and they also offer live and interactive online small group classes.
 Classes are appropriate for children of all confidence and skill levels.

 Speak well, perform and achieve at Super Speak!
 Enrolments are now open so get in touch to secure a place for your child.